She moved her family to build her ‘Shangri-La’. Then she was shot dead

 Francesca Williams moved her family to Ecuador to build her ‘Shangri-La’.
 She was shot dead protecting them

-Marianna Benedict-Basilla tells Bevan Hurley how the death of her gifted daughter while trying to fight off murderous bandits has ripped open the trauma of her own sister’s unsolved murder
+Marianna Benedict-Bacilla tells Bevan Hurley how the death of her gifted daughter while trying to fight off murderous bandits has ripped open the trauma of her own sister’s unsolved murder

 In 2014, Francesca Williams moved her family from Colorado to a remote valley in Ecuador famous for the longevity of its residents to pursue their dream of building their version of “Shangri-La”.